EFL transfer deadline: The key things you need to know ahead of deadline day

-Summer transfer window: When do Sunderland, Kristjaan Speakman and Alex Neil need to complete business by?
+Summer transfer window: When is the deadline for Sunderland, Hartlepool United and Middlesbrough to do business by?

 The EFL season remains in its infancy but the summer transfer window is heading to its close.